Last Updated on : 2024-11-20 02:13:26download

 }

-0x07 is used for status reporting in an asynchronous manner while 0x22 is used for reporting in a synchronous manner.
+is used for reporting in a synchronous manner.
 Synchronous reporting enables the MCU to be notified of the result of each status reporting.

 Synchronous reporting consumes more resources than those used for asynchronous reporting so synchronous reporting is recommended for the following situations.

-The MCU can send this command to report status synchronously.
-The data format is the same as the one used for the asynchronous reporting command 0x07.
+.
 The MCU cannot report status again until receiving a result from the module.
 The sequential identical data of the same DP will not be filtered out.

 For more information, see Report status (synchronous).